Learning in a Small/Big World: Discussion and Conclusion

 \paragraph{Future research directions} The mechanism mentioned in the previous paragraph brings forth an open question that is not answered in this paper.
 In reality, individuals face different (sets of) inference problems and are likely endowed with different learning mechanisms for different sets of states of the world.
-Like in the example mentioned in the previous paragraph, some state spaces could be nested in other state spaces, and upon receiving some information that triggers the subjects to revise the state space, they could transit from one learning mechanism to another.
+Like in the example mentioned in the previous paragraph, upon receiving new information, individuals could revise the state space and transit from one learning mechanism to another.
 This is also related to the question of how individuals construct the state space given an inference problem.
 Arguably, there are infinitely many variables that might affect the signal distributions, and their realizations could be incorporated in the set of possible states.
 Roughly speaking, the result of ignorance seems to suggest that individuals may only include the most ``important" or ``a priori probable" states, while the ``reminder effect" suggests that the construct of the state space also depends on the information received by the individual.
 Moving forward, I believe that the question of how individuals construct their perceived state space and the corresponding prior belief deserves more in-depth and careful analysis as it is fundamental to individuals' learning behavior.